tersesystems/terse-logback/docs/guide/ringbuffer.md

 Ring Buffers are first class objects that must be referenced at several points.
 You need to set up an appender that can add logging events to a ring buffer, and another that can dump elements.

-The [showcase](https://github.com/tersesystems/terse-logback-showcase) contains an example of ringbuffer logging that we'll describe in more detail here.

 To create a ring buffer, add the following actions:

 ```xml